krbex/CodingFuel/README.md

 ## Installation

-  1) Run npm install 2) source schema in mysql and create .env file 3) npm run seed 4) npm start 5) open in browser localhost:3001
+  1) Run npm install
+  2) source schema in mysql and create .env file
+  3) npm run seed
+  4) npm start
+  5) open in browser localhost:3001

 ## Usage

-  Signup and post details on completed interviews and prep with randomized interview questions
+  Signup and post details on completed interviews and prep with randomized interview questions.
+These questions can be hard coded using seed data or set to utilize the responses provided by the user for a more personalized experience through sequelize.

 ## License